 - Relativity Client/Server Installation Guide.
 A document (one for UNIX and one for Windows) that is intended for a System Administrator.
 It describes the following: - How to install the Relativity Data Server software component on a computer running either a UNIX or Windows operating system and verify that the installation was successful. - How to: - Install the Relativity Data Client software component on a secure Windows workstation (such as the workstation belonging to a Database Administrator) for the purpose of catalog development. - Install the Relativity Server Administrator utility program in order define a server for the client and configure a server data source. - Verify communications between the client and the server. - How to install the Relativity Data Client software component on an end user's Windows workstation and verify that the installation was successful by configuring a client data source and associating it with a server data source. - How to run the RM/COBOL Indexed File Recovery utility (recover1) to recover an RM/COBOL indexed file. - Relativity Data Client for UNIX Installation Guide.
 A document that describes how to install and verify the Relativity Data Client software component on a UNIX-based server or workstation.
-It also describes the utilities for creating client and server data sources. - UNIX Driver Managers Build Guides.
-A pair of HTML documents, located in the UDrvMan directory of the Relativity Data Client for UNIX Electronic Software Delivery download file and on the Relativity Data Server product CD, that give instructions on how to build the two ODBC Driver Managers for UNIX (unixODBC and iODBC) on the various UNIX platforms that the Relativity Data Client for UNIX supports.
-Note that these documents should be referenced only if you decide to rebuild the Liant-supplied versions of these Driver Managers. - Relativity Designer Installation Guide.
+It also describes the utilities for creating client and server data sources. - Relativity Designer Installation Guide.
 A document that describes how to install the Relativity Designer software component and verify that the installation was successful. - Relativity DBA Installation Guide.
 A document that describes how to install the Relativity DBA (Database Administrator) software component on a Windows-based workstation and verify that the installation was successful. - Relativity Java Client User's Guide.
 An HTML document, located in the JDBC directory of the Relativity Java Client Electronic Software Delivery download file and on the Relativity product CD, that describes the installation and verification of the Relativity Java Client as well as information about deploying it with Java applications and applets, and setting up data source connections.
-The Java Client is a Java Database Connectivity (JDBC) component that resides in a Java runtime environment (JRE).

-- Relativity Online Help.
+The Java Client is a Java Database Connectivity (JDBC) component that resides in a Java runtime environment (JRE). - Relativity Online Help.
 An online HTML help documentation system that provides fast access to detailed information on Relativity features and options.
 The help system also contains step-by-step presentations on how to accomplish specific tasks with Relativity and an extensive glossary.
 A separate help file is provided for each of the various Relativity tools: the DBMS (Data Client and Data Manager), the Designer, the DBA, the Relativity Configuration Utility, and the Server Administrator.
-For more details, see Using Online Help (described below). - Relativity README Files.
-A set of online HTML documents that lists any changes to the Relativity documentation since its publication and contains new technical information that supplements the documentation. - LiantInstall Program User's Reference.
-A document that describes how to configure and control the installations of Liant products, including Relativity.
+For more details, see Using Online Help (described below).

+- Relativity README Files.
+A set of online HTML documents that lists any changes to the Relativity documentation since its publication and contains new technical information that supplements the documentation. - RM-Install Program User's Reference.
+A document that describes how to configure and control the installations of RM/COBOL products, including Relativity.